-The negligent party can leave you without a vehicle, a huge medical bill, severe injuries, broken bones, or even the life loss of a loved one.
+The negligent party can leave you without a vehicle, a huge medical bill, serious injuries, broken bones, or even the life loss of a loved one.

-Contact the Chicago car accident attorneys at Rosenfeld Injury Lawyers, LLC if you or your loved one have been injured in an intersection crash to pursue compensation.
+A Chicago personal injury attorney at Rosenfeld Injury Lawyers, LLC can help if you or your loved one have been injured in an intersection crash to pursue compensation.

 Identifying the Dangerous Signs at Intersections

 When operating an automobile, you face many dangers while on the road, but intersections can be some of the most hazardous.

 Intersections are where two or more roads meet and motor vehicles cross paths.